Staffing

 Staffing is the process of finding the right worker with appropriate qualifications or experience and recruiting them to fill a job position or role.
 Through this process, organizations acquire, deploy, and retain a workforce of sufficient quantity and quality to create positive impacts on the organization's effectiveness.
 In management, staffing is an operation of recruiting the employees by evaluating their skills and knowledge before offering them specific job roles accordingly.

+Recruitment involves the use of multiple sourcing strategies.
+Job boards such as LinkedIn and Indeed are commonly used to reach a broad pool of candidates, while social media platforms, including Facebook and Twitter, can facilitate engagement with potential applicants.
+In addition, organizational career pages provide a dedicated platform for advertising vacancies and receiving applications.
 A staffing model is a data set that measures work activities, how many labor hours are needed, and how employee time is spent.

 Importance

 Staffing helps to find and hire people who are qualified for the job position and will benefit the company.
 It also improves the quality and quantity of work done by the company because they have staffed the optimum people.
 Job satisfaction rates are likely to increase because everyone is well-suited for their position and is happy to be doing their specialty of work.
 Higher rates of productive performance from the company are also common, as they have staffed the right people to do their jobs.
 It provides employees the opportunity for further growth and development.